PON1: Structure

-Human PON1 is a glycoprotein composed of 354 amino acids and has a molecular weight of 43000 Daltons which associates with high-density lipoprotein (HDL, cholesterol) in the circulation.
+Human PON1 is a glycoprotein composed of 354 amino acids and has a molecular weight of 43,000 daltons which associates with high-density lipoprotein (HDL, cholesterol) in the circulation.
 Serum PON1 is secreted mainly by the liver, although local synthesis occurs in several tissues and PON1 protein is found in almost all tissues.
 X-ray crystallography has revealed the structure of PON1 to be a 6 bladed propeller with a unique lid structure covering the active site passage which allows association with HDL.

 Function

-PON1 is responsible for hydrolysing organophosphate pesticides and nerve gasses.
+PON1 is responsible for hydrolysing organophosphate pesticides and nerve gases.
 Polymorphisms in the PON1 gene significantly affect the catalytic ability of the enzyme.

 PON1 (paraoxonase 1) is also a major anti-atherosclerotic component of high-density lipoprotein (HDL).
 The PON1 gene is activated by PPAR-γ, which increases synthesis and release of paraoxonase 1 enzyme from the liver, reducing atherosclerosis.

-The "natural" substrates for PON1 appear to be lactones.
-However, PON1 has evolved to be a highly promiscuous enzyme capable of hydrolysing a wide variety of substrates such as lactones (including a number of important pharmaceutical agents such as statins), glucuronide drugs, thiolactones, arylesters, cyclic carbonates, organophosphorus pesticides and nerve gases such as sarin, soman and VX, oestrogen esters and lipid peroxides (oxidised lipids).
+PON1 is a highly promiscuous enzyme capable of hydrolysing a wide variety of substrates, such as lactones, including thiolactones and pharmaceutical agents such as statins.
+PON1 substrates also include glucuronide drugs, arylesters, cyclic carbonates, organophosphorus pesticides and nerve gases such as sarin, soman and VX, oestrogen esters and lipid peroxides (oxidized lipids).
+Oxidized polyunsaturated fatty acids (notably in oxidized low-density lipoprotein) form lactone-like structures that are PON substrates.

 Genetics

-PON1 in humans is encoded by the PON1 gene which is located on the long arm of chromosome 7.
-Although many nutritional, life-style and pharmaceutical modulators of PON1 are known., by far the biggest effect on PON1 activity levels, which can vary by over 40 fold between individuals, is through PON1 genetic polymorphisms.
+PON1 in humans is encoded by the PON1 gene, which is located on the long arm of chromosome 7.
+PON1 activity can vary by over 40 fold between individuals.
+The biggest effect on PON1 activity levels is through PON1 genetic polymorphisms.
+Many nutritional, life-style and pharmaceutical modulators of PON1 are also known.

 The coding region PON1-Q192R polymorphism determines a substrate dependent effect on activity.
-Some substrates e.g. paraoxon are hydrolysed faster by the R- isoform while others such as diazoxon and lipid-peroxides are hydrolysed more rapidly by the Q- isoform.
+Many organophosphates used in pesticides, such as paraoxon, are hydrolysed faster by the PON1-R allozyme.
+Other substrates such as diazoxon, lipid-peroxides and sarin are hydrolysed more rapidly by the PON1-Q allozyme.

 Both the coding region PON1-L55M and the promoter region PON1-T-108C polymorphisms are associated with different serum concentrations and therefore activities.
 The 55L allele results in significantly higher PON1 mRNA and serum protein levels and therefore activity compared to the 55M allele.
 The -108C allele has greater promoter activity than the -108T allele which results in different serum activities.

 The distribution of the PON1 polymorphisms varies with ethnicity.
 The frequency of the PON1-192R allele increases the further from Europe a population originates, the frequency in Caucasians of 15-30% increases to 70-90% in Far Eastern Oriental and Sub-Saharan African populations.
-In the southern US African-Americans are five times more likely to be RR than Caucasians.
-In contrast the PON1-55M allele is much less frequent in Oriental and black African populations compared to Caucasians and are extremely rare or absent in some populations e.g. Thais.
+In the southern US, African-Americans are five times more likely to be RR than Caucasians.
+In contrast, the PON1-55M allele is much less frequent in Oriental and black African populations compared to Caucasians and are extremely rare or absent in some populations e.g. Thais.
 These ethnic differences in SNP distribution can lead to large activity differences between populations.